 If there is no major shift in the timeline and we still have time after the dress is on, we will try to take couple quick bridal portraits as this is the freshest and most perfect you will look all day.
 Ideally, there will be 10-minute time slot allocated for this intimate pre- ceremony moment.

 Please, prepare a shot list for your group portraits.
 We advise to reserve this list to immediate family only in order to allow more time for your photos with your husband.
-Additionally, with a shorter list, we can try different set-ups and allow each person to comfortably lean, sit, or turn at different angles that are most flattering to them.
-It takes time to place each person into the space and work with each individual — you can't rush through that.
+Additionally, with a shorter list, we can have enough time to comfortably pose each family member and find the most flattering angles for them.
+It takes time to do it well, and shorter family list will help to accomplish this.
 Also, in order to streamline the process, please have a designated person in charge of the shot list.
 This person should know your family members by name and should be able to help us identify each person on the list.

 If you have any special guests, like an aunt you have not seen for many years or a close relative with very serious health issues, you can either incorporate portraits with them into your group pictures after ceremony (for situations with short group shot list only!) or plan for these photos in the downtime during reception (highly advised).
 In the later case, the person in charge of the shot list should help us locate the special guests to be photographed.
 As mentioned in our contract, wedding is an uncontrolled event and we are not responsible if any of the requested photos are missed.
 However, we will try our best to accommodate your requests.